docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

  Mac OS 1000 files
 ```
 ```
-For more information on quitting and relaunching Illustrator, see “Launching and activating Illustrator” on page 22 and “Quitting Illustrator” on page 23.
+For more information on quitting and relaunching Illustrator, see "Launching and activating Illustrator" on page 22 and "Quitting Illustrator" on page 23.
 ```
 ```
- The “An Illustrator error occurred: 1346458189 (“PARM”)” alert may be popped when badly written scripts are repeatedly run in Illustrator from the ESTK.
+ The "An Illustrator error occurred: 1346458189 ("PARM")" alert may be popped when badly written scripts are repeatedly run in Illustrator from the ESTK.
 ```
 ```